jayspatel383/Advanced-Programing-Java_Project_-Internship-Management-System/README.md

 # Advanced-Programing-Java_Project_-Internship-Management-System
 Below are the steps to run the project

-1. Download the project and open in intelij
+1. Download the project and open in intelij.
-2. open the application.properties file and do the changes mentioned in it like port number and the database password etc
+2. open the application.properties file and do the changes mentioned in it like port number and the database password etc.
-3. Once the changes are made please create a database called internship_db;
+3. Once the changes are made please create a database called internship_db in mysql workbench.
-4. Once the database is created run the spring boot application
+4. Once the database is created and changes are made in application.properties run the spring boot application.
-5. once the application starts the hibernate will check if the tables exists if not , the tables will be created Automatically
+5. once the application starts the hibernate will check if the tables exists if not , the tables will be created Automatically.
-6. once the application is running please check the port-number on which the tomcat is running the application on
+6. once the application is running please check the port-number on which the tomcat is running the application on.